Exploring literature, the arts, and popular culture

 Literary and Cultural Analysis offers you the intellectual knowledge and skills to interpret and reflect on literature, art and popular culture.
 Central to the programme is the hands-on engagement with concrete objects – novels, films, poems, operas, television series, art installations, websites, performances, and so on.
 The detailed analysis of these objects is combined with wide-ranging philosophical, political and social approaches to culture and the arts.
 In this way, the programme enables you to interpret and evaluate particular texts, images, and objects in relation to larger philosophical explorations and cultural developments.

 In Literary and Cultural Analysis, we study literary texts, film, art, or political speeches and invite scrutiny of the cultural objects we actually deal with daily: youtube clips, tweets, rituals, public demonstrations, photographs, architecture, graffiti, costumes, textiles and so on.
-Watch our video below for an example of a recent case study:
+Watch our video of a recent case study.

 Literary and Cultural Analysis the ideal programme for you if: